 It is recognised that any increase is unwelcome and for some households may be unaffordable.
-For this reason, working age households in receipt of Council Tax Support will see a £150 reduction in their tax bill in 2021/22.
+For this reason, working age households in receipt of Council Tax Support will see a £100 reduction in their tax bill in 2022/23.
+This is being funded by the Council and is completely separate and in addition to other measures being taken by the Government in relation to energy costs.